joedooley/sportport-active/wp-content/plugins/receiptful-for-woocommerce/readme.txt

 Nope - we take care of everything for you.
 Just install the plugin, add your API key and you’ll be good to go!

-= Does Receiptful work with my theme(s)? =
+= Does Conversio work with my theme(s)? =

-Yes, Receiptful works with any theme - whether free, commercial or custom.
-You do however need WooCommerce activated for Receiptful to work.
+Yes, Conversio works with any theme - whether free, commercial or custom.
+You do however need WooCommerce activated for Conversio to work.

 == Screenshots ==

-1. Receipt comparison WooCommerce VS. Receiptful
-2. WordPress / WooCommerce Plugin Settings.
-Just add API key.
-3. Receiptful's dashboard and mission control center.
-4. Customizing your Receiptful template.
-5. Add & activating upsells to be included in your receipts.
-6. Example of customer profile overview with rich meta data.
+1. Use a simple drag-and-drop template builder to create your receipt.
+2. Use the set up wizard to easily create new Followup & Abandoned Cart emails.
+3. Create high performing email newsletters with upsell modules, using a simple drag-and-drop template editor.
+4. Use the Reviews module to collect product reviews directly inside your emails, then display them on your product pages using the Reviews widget.
+5. Enable our Recommendations widget to make intelligent & personalized product recommendations on your product pages.

 == Changelog ==

+= 1.3.3 - 01/11/2016 =

+* [Improvement] - Rename Receiptful to Conversio
+* [Add] - Product Reviews widget shortcode
+* [Add] - Email Newsletters widget shortcode

 = 1.3.2 - 18/10/2016 =